ahaim5357/reproduced-research-projects/README.md

             // Name of link to refer to it by
             "name": "Example",

-            // Value can be string/object or list of strings/object
+            // Value can be list of strings/object "tags": [
-            "tags": [
                 // No license specified means ARR default "materials",